CringeTherapy/phases/README.md

 # phases
-phases for mac and maybe windows???
+phases for mac and windows